ppy/osu-wiki/wiki/Tournaments/GTS/IGTS_2022/en.md

    - If there are 5 players or less signed up for a country, those players will form the team representing their country.
    - In case there are more than 10 players signed up for a country, players will decide among themselves who will partake in the tournament.
 If they cannot decide, the top 10 players by ranking will be chosen to form the 2 teams.
    - If there are 6 players, players will have to decide on the 5 players who will partake in the tournament.
 If they cannot decide, the top 5 players by ranking will be chosen to form the team.
-   - If there are 7 to 10 players (after keeping the best ranked ones) signed up for a country, the players from that country will have a few days to decide how to split themselves between the 2 teams.
+   - If there are 7 to 10 players (after keeping the best-ranked ones) signed up for a country, the players from that country will have a few days to decide how to split themselves between the 2 teams.
 It is recommended to come to an agreement as fast as possible and decide on a captain to aid in scheduling.
    - In case the players cannot come to an agreement, they will put in 2 teams with at least 3 members in each in order of global ranking.
-   - If the players cannot agree or find a captain, the highest ranked player will be chosen.
+   - If the players cannot agree or find a captain, the highest-ranked player will be chosen.
 9. It is recommended to come to an agreement as fast as possible to then decide on the captain and be able to schedule and prepare matches rapidly.
    - The players will decide on the captain of their team.
-   - If players can't agree or find a captain, the highest ranked player will be chosen by default.
+   - If players cannot agree or find a captain, the highest-ranked player will be chosen by default.
    - The captain is going to be the one to reschedule a match if needed and will ensure that all the team members are present for the matches.

 ### Stage regulations